USWNT, Can. call for gender equality, trans rights

 February 16, 2023

-Players said this week that they want increased staffing and resources equal to what the men's team got at their World Cup last year, in addition to owed backpay from 2022.
+Players said this week that they want increased staffing and resources equal to what the men's team had at their World Cup last year, in addition to owed back pay from 2022.

 U.S. players offered their verbal support ahead of the match and said they would join their Canadian counterparts, many of whom are their professional club teammates, in protest.